As an Amazon Associate, we may receive a commission from qualifying links (at no extra cost to you).

 These kits are also great to take on hikes if your kids need something to focus on besides just walking. 🤣 They’re also super easy to make, and you probably already have most of the materials you need around the house!

-I highly suggest involving your kids in the kit creation process as it makes them more excited to use it.
-It’s also great to hear their ideas for what they want to use it for.
+I highly suggest involving your kids in the creation of their nature explorer kit as it makes them more excited to use it.
+It’s also great to hear their ideas for what they want to use it for!
 I know my little guy had a blast customizing his kit and now he feels more attached to it than if I would have just done it myself.